 “I was just trying to bring some energy,” Moser said.
 “I felt like the first half, Washington State, they kind of play slow and we kind of bit for it.”

-Joseph Young had 18 points for the Ducks (18-8, 6-8 Pac-12), who appear to be getting back on track after a midseason slump.
+Joseph Young scored 18 points for the Ducks (18-8, 6-8 Pac-12), who appear to be getting back on track after a midseason slump.

 It was the third-straight win for Oregon, which started the season 13-0 before losing eight of its next 10.

-Sunday’s win took some work, however, as the Ducks had to overcome a 31-24 halftime deficit and the absence of Damyean Dotson, who didn’t play after starting 60 straight games.
+They had some on Sunday, as the Ducks had to overcome a 31-24 halftime deficit and the absence of sophomore guard Damyean Dotson, who didn’t play on Sunday after starting 60 straight games.